- Age / Gender:

 That took me two full weeks of work.
 I started an entirely new Flash project, transferred over all the vital code and most of the artwork.
 I had to scrap my original map since it was much too large, resulting in needless wandering.
 I made a newer, more compact map.
 I spent a week or so drawing new characters and fight scenes.
 Below is a screenshot of a new character you meet on the beach, sunbathing nude.
 Note you DO come up with an idea -if you know what I mean...

 The third main thing I worked on was completing the Battle functions.
 I standardized the battles so every enemy uses the same frames so the code is more compact.
 Again about a week of work on coding and no real art to show.
 I did finish some new enemies and colored the artwork I had from before so I made up a screenshot from after Tabitha joins you and you are fighting some tribals in the jungle.
 This scene would likely never happen in the game due to the teammate selection being changed, but it show the artwork: As you can see, April-May's attacks will all be based around lowering the enemy defenses.
 Tabitha, Jenny, and Gerald will have ranged attacks and the Hero will be the only melee attacker.
 Enemies currently have both melee and ranged attacks and are selected randomly based on location and your level.

 That's what I accomplished in August.
 September is looking to be a very busy month for work so I might not get anything done at all on my games.
-I do however have the second book of Outcast Ninja queued up so expect that likely at the beginning of October.
+I do however have the second book of Outcast Ninja queued up so expect that likely in October.